willyhagi/climate-data-science/README.md

 (or if you're good at stalking people, you can easily find me on Research Gate and Facebook).

 And if the content of this repository helps you to get some results for your future publications, please don't forget to tell me.
-I'd love to know it!
+I'd like to know it!

 \
 \